 The widespread and systematic corruption of the tax code has been the most important tool in the process of de-democratization and exploitation by the rich.
-We will never be able to recover the sense of national democratic legitimacy that we enjoyed in the mid-20th century if we do not dramatically reform our tax system.
+We will never be able to recover the sense of national democratic legitimacy that we enjoyed in the mid-20th century if we do not radically reform our tax system.

 Anger and cynicism now run so deep that even the proposed “grand bargains” of the past, like Simpson-Bowles, which hoped to eliminate some of the most corrupt loopholes in return for somewhat lower tax rates, now seem lame and timid, and would do nothing to restore public confidence.
 Only a system that is both fair and comprehensible will do.

-Politicians have been aware of this reality for some time, so we’ve seen quite a number of simple – and simplistic – tax reform models, ranging from soak-the-rich surcharges on millionaires (which would just add more complexity and become one more tax to evade) to draconian tax cuts for the rich that would increase inequality and send the deficit through the roof.
+Politicians have been aware of this reality for some time, so we’ve seen quite a number of simple – and often simplistic – tax reform models, ranging from soak-the-rich surcharges on millionaires (which would just add more complexity and become one more tax to evade) to draconian tax cuts for the rich that would increase inequality and send the deficit through the roof.

 None of these approaches to tax reform have the kind of widespread, bipartisan support needed to endure, and none address the fundamental problems with the existing system.
 What has been missing so far has been a serious proposal for comprehensive reform that will create a solid foundation for future growth and stability.
-To do that, it must be clean, clear, fair, and enforceable, and still capable of funding government at a realistic level without damaging the economy.
+To do that, it must be clear, fair, and enforceable, and still capable of funding government at a realistic level without damaging the economy.